nonsoj/nonsoj/_posts/2023-01-02-Javascipt-Refresher.md

 ---

 - data types include :
-- Numbers; decimal numbers, integers, negative numbers, non-negative numbers, (can you use complex numbers in javascript code)
+- Numbers; decimal numbers, integers, negative numbers, non-negative numbers, (can you use complex numbers in javascript code?)
-- strings - single ' ' or double quotes " "
+- strings - single `' '` or double quotes `" "`
 - using quotes tell javascript to execute the input as a string
 - string concatenation
 - how scripts in javascript get executed